pingcap/docs/develop/dev-guide-sample-application-java.md

 > **Note:**
 >
 > We recommend writing TiDB applications using Java 8 later version.

-> Tip:
 >
-> If you want to write a TiDB application using Spring Boot, you can check to [Build the TiDB Application using Spring Boot](/develop/dev-guide-sample-application-spring-boot.md)
+> If you want to write a TiDB application using Spring Boot, you can refer to [Build the TiDB Application using Spring Boot](/develop/dev-guide-sample-application-spring-boot.md)

 ## Step 1.
 Launch your TiDB cluster